Jess French: Awards

 French won the Jane Goodall Global Youth Leadership award in 2010 for setting up a program to teach children about environmental issues.

 In 2015, French was named number 43 on BBC Wildlife magazine's Power List of conservation heroes.

 French's book 'Fluttering Minibeast Adventures' was nominated for the 2017 ALCS Educational Writers' Award.

 In 2022, French's book 'Earth's Incredible Oceans' won a Gold Nautilus Award and 'It's a Wonderful World' was named 'Top Value Toy' in the 2022 Right Start awards.

+In 2025 'The Animal Body Book' was nominated for the Royal Society's Young People's Book Prize 2025.

+In 2026, Bug Snacks won the Blueberry Award for middle grade non-fiction.